-While the terms are used interchangeably by people discussing drunk driving, technically speaking ,”DUI” no longer exists in Minnesota statutes.
+In Minnesota, there isn’t any difference between “DWI” and “DUI”.
+While the terms are used interchangeably by people discussing drunk driving, technically speaking,”DUI” no longer exists in the Minnesota statute.

 The drunk driving statute in Minnesota was originally entitled, “Driving While Intoxicated” (DWI).
 The legislature, however, felt that this placed an inordinate burden upon the state to prove guilt beyond a reasonable doubt and so the statutory name was changed to “Driving Under the Influence” (DUI).